UNDERWATER CINEMATOGRAPHY - PRODUCTION LOGISTICS - STOCK FOOTAGE

 We reside in Baja California Sur but have worked in oceans the world over.
 We are based only 1h 30 min flight from Los Angeles and a short drive from Cabo San Lucas Airport.
 Our film equipment has a Carnet ATA enabling travel with it anywhere in the world.

-Is an Emmy and BAFTA award winning underwater cameraman who specializes in Natural History.
-He has filmed for various blue-chip series for BBC, National Geographic, France 3, Discovery Channel and Smithsonian.
-His credits include BBC’s Shark and Blue Planet-II, the series Spy in the Wild, National Geographic’s Untamed Americas and Icy Killers.
+Alfredo Barroso is an Emmy and BAFTA award winning underwater cameraman who specializes in Natural History.
+He has filmed for various blue-chip series for BBC, National Geographic, PBS, France 3, Discovery Channel and Smithsonian.
+His credits include BBC’s Shark and Blue Planet-II, the series Spy in the Wild 1 & 2, National Geographic’s Untamed Americas and Icy Killers.
 He is currently involved in various wildlife programmes now in production and developing personal projects.
-Concerned of the future of the oceans he regularly collaborates with scientists working in education and conservation, one of these projects being the series Mares Mexicanos produced in collaboration with Scripps Institution of Oceanography.
+Concerned about the future of the oceans he regularly collaborates with scientists working in education and conservation, one of these projects being the series Mares Mexicanos produced in collaboration with Scripps Institution of Oceanography.
 Originally from Cuba, he started exploring the coral reefs of Havana since his childhood.
 After graduating as Marine Biologist and having worked as a dive master in Cuba, he left to Canada in pursuit of his dream to become a professional underwater cinematographer.
 He resides in Baja California.